Worry: ADHD Book Review

 As an ADHD coach, I want proactive, positive suggestions to give my clients, and I found them in Dr. Edward Hallowell’s book, Worry.

-In Worry, Dr. Hallowell gives 50 tips for managing worry, and provides valuable insight into “toxic worry.”
+In Worry, Dr. Hallowell gives 50 tips for managing worry, and provides valuable insight into different types of worry.
 His book helps coaches determine if the amount of worry is excessive or the type of worry is pathological, and whether a referral for therapy is needed.
 He explains how worry relates to mood disorders, obsessive compulsive disorder, panic disorder, social phobia, paranoia, and generalized anxiety disorder-all conditions that exceed the scope of coaching and require treatment from a mental health care professional.